Members of the Executive Committee at the 2019 Annual General Meeting.

 Treasurer: Indra Gajanayake

-Members: Marcus Bogie, Marion Reilly, Louise Bannister, Shelley McInnis, Bernard Borg-Caruana and Bea Vann
+Members: Marcus Bogie, Louise Bannister, Shelley McInnis, Bernard Borg-Caruana, Bea Vann and David Pearson

 Executive Committee Profile

 Alan has been a member of HCCA for over 10 years and has been a member of the executive Committee since September 2016 and was elected President at the 2018 AGM.
 He has served on a variety of ACT Health Committees.
 The most recent include the Program Control Groups for the Health Infrastructure Program (HIP) for both the Canberra Hospital and the Calvary Hospital.
 He is presently a member of the ACT Health’s Medical and Dental Appointments Advisory Committee.

 Alan has a PhD in Analytical Chemistry and worked for 5 years as a pharmaceutical chemist with the Commonwealth Health Department.
 He believes HCCA is making a significant contribution to health care in the ACT, and that in general there is a good working relationship with ACT Health.
 He would be keen to ensure this continues.
 He is interested in a discussion at the Executive Committee level in the first instance on whether HCCA should take a more advocacy role, particularly for the management of patients in hospital, and if so how that could be achieved.